linode/docs/docs/security/authentication/use-public-key-authentication-with-ssh/index.md

 ![Use Public Key Authentication with SSH](use_public_key_authentication_with_ssh.png "Use Public Key Authentication with SSH")

-While password authentication is the default method most SSH clients use to authenticate remote servers, SSH keys are a [Public Key authentication](https://en.wikipedia.org/wiki/Key_authentication#Authentication_using_Public_Key_Cryptography) mechanism for SSH that offers a number of advantages over traditional password-based login schemes.
+While password authentication is the default method most SSH (Secure Shell ) clients use to authenticate remote servers, SSH keys are a [Public Key authentication](https://en.wikipedia.org/wiki/Key_authentication#Authentication_using_Public_Key_Cryptography) mechanism for SSH that offers a number of advantages over traditional password-based login schemes.
 SSH key based login is not a major target for brute-force hacking attacks, and if a server that uses SSH keys is compromised by a hacker no authorization credentials are at risk of being exposed.
 Another advantage is that SSH key logins take the place of traditional password based logins, and can create a password-less login experience.

 This guide will explain how the SSH key login scheme works, how to generate an SSH key, and how to use those keys with your Linode.

 ## How SSH Keys Work

 SSH keys are generated in pairs: one private key, usually named `id_rsa`, and one public key, usually named `id_rsa.pub`.
-The private key stays on your local computer and should be kept secure, whereas the public key is placed on the server you intend to log in to.
+The private key is stored on your local computer and should be kept secure, whereas a copy of the public key is placed on the server you intend to log in to.

 When logging in to a server using SSH, if there is a public key on file on that server, the server will create a challenge.
 This challenge will be crafted in such a way that only the holder of the private SSH key will be able to decipher it.
 This challenge-response action happens without any user interaction.
-If the person attempting to log in has the corresponding private key they will be safely logged in, if not then the login will either fail or fall back to a password based authentication scheme.
+If the person attempting to log in has the corresponding private key they will be safely logged in, if not, then the login will either fail or fall back to a password based authentication scheme.

 You can optionally provide an additional level of security to your SSH keys by encrypting them with a passphrase at the time of creation.
 When you attempt to log in using an encrypted SSH key, you will be prompted to enter its passphrase.
 This is not to be confused with a password, as this passphrase only decrypts the file locally and is not transferred over the internet as a password might be.
 If you'd like to set up your logins so that they require no user input then creating a passphrase might not be desirable, but it is strongly recommended nevertheless.